Zhengtong-Liu/Zhengtong-Liu.github.io/_pages/cv.md

 * Research Assistant, Machine Learning and Genomics Lab, Deparment of Computer Science, UCLA
   * October 2021 -- Present
   * Mentor: Professor Sriram Sankararaman
   * Description: I work on scalable and interpretable machine-learning methods for Genome-Wide Association Studies (GWAS) in this lab.
-I have been involved in the project FastKAST: a fast kernel-based association testing method of non-linear genetic effects for Biobank-scale data; currently, I am developing a scalable nonparametric approach for feature contribution testing with Ph.D. candidate Boyang Fu.
+I have been involved in the project FastKAST: a fast kernel-based association testing method of non-linear genetic effects for Biobank-scale data; currently, I am developing a set-based association test for GxE interactions with Ph.D. candidate Boyang Fu.

 * Member, the Junction of Statistics and Biology Lab, Department of Statistics, UCLA
   * September 2020 -- Present